tourmalinelabs/iOSTLKitExample/README.md

 `Build Settings > Other Linker Flags` make sure the following flags are set `-lm -all_load -ObjC`

-If you see a lot of errors related to linking, it is possible that `libc++` is not being linked for you.
+If you see errors related to linking, it is possible that `libc++` is not being linked for you.
 To solve this either change one file extension from `.m` to `.mm` or add a new empty `c++` file to the project.

-It may happen as well, depending on your project that `-lm -all_load -ObjC` flags cause duplicated symbols or similar linking errors.
+If you see errors related to duplicated symbols or similar linking errors this could be caused by the above linking flags.
 In this case just try to replace `-lm -all_load -ObjC` with `-force_load TLKit.framework/Versions/A/TLKit`

 ## Configure Background Modes